fal-works/broker/README.md

 # broker

-Utility library for game development.
+Utility library for game programming.

 Mainly intended for use with [heaps](http://heaps.io/), but can also be used with any other engines (maybe).